On This Day 2026

 2001 – Donald Campbell’s boat, Bluebird, was recovered from the bottom of Coniston Water in Cumbria.
 Campbell was killed on 4th January 1967 at more than 300 mph whilst attempting to break his own water speed record.

 2014 – The Domestic Violence Disclosure Scheme (known as Clare’s Law) came into effect across England and Wales.
-The scheme allowed people find out from police if their partner has a history of domestic violence and was named after 36 year-old Clare Wood who was murdered by her ex-boyfriend in 2009.
+The scheme allowed people to find out from police if their partner has a history of domestic violence and was named after 36 year-old Clare Wood who was murdered by her ex-boyfriend in 2009.

 Today in music